isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Accounting Practices**

-Accounting practices are to comply to measures stipulated in this <a href="https://go.gov.sg/accountingpractices" target="_blank">document</a> [last updated on 26 May 20].
-You can also refer to the Institute of Singapore Chartered Accountants <a href = "https://isca.org.sg/covid-19-series/faqs/?j=538131&sfmc_sub=28753357&l=215_HTML&u=10800996&mid=7235277&jb=1" target="_blank">website</a> and the Singapore Accountancy Commission <a href = "https://www.sac.gov.sg/isca-sac-advisory-safe-management-measures-accounting-practices-post-covid-19-circuit-breaker-period" target="_blank">website</a>.
+Accounting practices are to comply to measures stipulated in this <a href="https://go.gov.sg/accountingpractices" target="_blank">document</a> [last updated on 11 Nov 20].
+You can also refer to the Institute of Singapore Chartered Accountants <a href = "https://isca.org.sg/covid-19-series/faqs/?j=538131&sfmc_sub=28753357&l=215_HTML&u=10800996&mid=7235277&jb=1" target="_blank">website</a> and the Singapore Accountancy Commission <a href = "https://www.sac.gov.sg/isca-sac-advisory-accounting-practices-safe-management-measures" target="_blank">website</a>.

 #### **Arts and Culture / Museums**